 Things to look out for on food labels: energy, fat, sugar and salt

-Energy is listed on the panel as kilojoules (kj).
+Energy is listed on the panel as kilojoules (kJ).
 Fats, protein and carbohydrates all provide your body with the energy or kilojoules you need to function and do your daily activities.
 When comparing similar foods, lower energy usually means lower fat or sugar, which means that the food is a better choice for most people.

-Fat, sugar and salt in disguise
+Fat, sugar and salt

 Salt might be listed as baking powder, booster, celery salt, garlic salt, sodium, meat or yeast extract, onion salt, MSG, rock salt, sea salt, sodium bicarbonate, sodium metabisulphite, sodium nitrate, nitrate or stock cubes.

 Many foods contain food additives.
 There are strict guidelines about the way food additives are used in foods and labelled on food products.
-All food additives must be shown on the ingredients list – for example, thickener (1442).
+All food additives must be shown on the ingredient list – for example, thickener (1442).
 The label must say if an additive is based on a potential allergen – for example, wheat thickener (1442).

 Food allergy information